Top-level enum

 SuperStruct generates an enum that combines all of the generated variant structs.

-Consider the the MyStruct
+Consider the MyStruct

 example from the previous page: